facil-io/cstl/fio-stl.md

 #### `FIO_LEAK_COUNTER`

-Counts allocations and deallocations for custom memory allocators, allowing memory leaks to be detected with certainty.
+If set, facil.io will count allocations and deallocations for custom memory allocators and reference counted types - allowing memory leaks to be detected with certainty.

 This also prints out some minimal usage information about each allocator when exiting the program.